Roman cursive

 Roman cursive (or Latin cursive) is a form of handwriting (or a script) used in ancient Rome and to some extent into the Middle Ages.
-It is customarily divided into old (or ancient) cursive and new cursive.
+It is customarily divided into old (or ancient) cursive and new cursive, and has different forms.
+Roman cursive adapted to both incised and ink-written forms, depending on the medium and purpose, ranging from everyday business records and letters to ephemeral graffiti and classroom exercises.

 Old Roman cursive

 Old Roman cursive, also called majuscule cursive and capitalis cursive, was the everyday form of handwriting used for writing letters, by merchants writing business accounts, by schoolchildren learning the Latin alphabet, and even by emperors issuing commands.
 A more formal style of writing was based on Roman square capitals, but cursive was used for quicker, informal writing.
-Most inscriptions at Pompeii, conserved due to being buried in a volcanic eruption in 79 CE, are written in this script.
+Most inscriptions at Pompeii, conserved due to being buried in a volcanic eruption in AD 79, are written in this script.

-It is most commonly attested from the 1st century BCE to the 3rd century CE, but it likely existed earlier than that.
+It is most commonly attested from the 1st century BC to the 3rd century AD, but it likely existed earlier than that.
 The script uses many ligatures (see, e.g., Tironian notes), and some letters are hard to recognize – "a" looks like an uncial "a", but with the left stroke still straight, "b" and "d" are hard to distinguish, "e" is a full height letter (like the "s"), "p" and "t" are very similar, and "v" is written above the baseline, resembling a floating breve.
+Many of the changes to the letters in Roman cursive were likely motivated by a desire to make the usage of ligatures easier.
+The letter "b" in Roman cursive contains a semicircular protuberance on its left side; this design feature may have been added in an attempt to conform to the needs of ligatures.

+The distinctive writing style of Roman cursive emerged as the design of letters became simplified in colloquial contexts.
+Throughout the progression of Roman cursive, the number of strokes required to inscribe differing letters was significantly reduced.
+Roman cursive writing connected the strokes of differing letters to facilitate writing without lifting the writing utensil.
+The angles of standard letters were written as curves in Roman cursive due to ease of tracing curvatures with contemporary calligraphy tools.
+Curves in Roman cursive were smaller than curves in standard Latin calligraphy; this is likely because smaller curves are easier to trace than larger ones.